 In-flight services is minimal at best

 Flying across country?
 You’ll want to sufficiently stock up on beverages and snacks before you depart, particularly if you’re traveling with kiddos who need constant sustenance.
+I’ve yet to go on a flight where there’s meal service or the option to purchase a snack tray.

 Flights are completely full